 2. Reduce the Risk of Commercialising

-If food is grown for the purposes of feeding the community or nation, food insecurity levels will go down.
-Farmers can produce more food crops and will be able to produce cash crops when there are enough food crops in the market.
+If food is grown for the purpose of feeding the community or nation, food insecurity levels will go down.
+Farmers can produce more food crops and, later on cash crops when there are enough food crops in the market.

 There will be less risk of commercialization of food if it is sufficient in the market.
-Governments should also implement programs that can allow farmers to know when there is sufficient food for everyone.
+Governments should also implement programs allowing farmers to know when there is sufficient food for everyone.

 3. Improve Existing Infrastructural Programs

-Some farmers fail to get their produce to the market because of poor infrastructure including roads, storage facilities, and food processing equipment.
-It ends up rotting in the farms than being taken to those who need it or for processing.
-If the infrastructure is improved, more food will be available in the market and the food insecurity levels can go down.
+Some farmers fail to get their produce to the market because of poor infrastructure, roads, storage facilities, and food processing equipment.
+The food rotates in the farms rather than being taken to those who need it or for processing.
+If the infrastructure is improved, more food will be available in the market, and food insecurity levels can decrease.

 4. Improve Trade Policies

-Some farmers fail to feed the community because of unfair trade policies.
-Corporate giants have already stepped in and commercialized food, making it harder for small-scale farmers to have their products in the market.
-Governments should, therefore, improve such policies, and make it fair for everyone to participate.
+Some farmers fail to feed the community because of unfair trade policies in the market.
+Corporate giants have stepped in and commercialized food, making it harder for small-scale farmers to have their products in the market.
+Governments should, therefore, improve such policies and make it fair for everyone to participate.

 5. Promote Diversification

-Focusing on a single food crop or staple can produce terrible outcomes for food insecurity reduction.
-As such, to improve food security, there needs to be training on the importance of diversified and healthy diets for better nutrition.
+Focusing on a single food crop or staple can lead to terrible outcomes in cabbing food insecurity.
+To improve food security, there needs to be training on the importance of diversified and healthy diets for better nutrition.

-With more varieties of food and an educated community on the importance of a diversified diet, there will be sufficient staple foods available in the markets.
+Having varieties of food and an educated community on the importance of a diversified diet will ensure sufficient staple foods available in the markets.

 6. Close the Yield Gap

-Land conversion should be avoided as it encroaches into natural habitats and forests, and affects biodiversity and wildlife, and increases GHG emissions.
-The strategy or program set up should ensure food is available for all, and that wildlife and forests are not affected.
+Land conversion should be avoided as it encroaches into natural habitats and forests, affects biodiversity and wildlife, and increases GHG emissions.
+The strategy or program setup should ensure food is available for all and that wildlife and forests are unaffected.

 7. Work Towards Defeating Climate Change